Juhojou/virtual-fablab/README.md

 # 3. Download and install Blender
 https://www.blender.org/download/

-# 4. Open Blender nad go to Scripting view
+# 4. Open Blender and go to Scripting view

 # 5. Fork/download our codes and open the python file in Blender